 Self-catering apartment accommodation in Edinburgh

 If you prefer to stay in an apartment, there are many on offer around the city.
-There are several large agencies which rent apartments for short-term lets.
-You can find anything from studio apartments for one person to 6 bedroom apartments for 14 people.
-Apartments are available in many part of the city, it often pays to stay a little outside the centre of town as the prices are more reasonable if you are willing to walk 20 minutes to the centre.
-If you are coming to Edinburgh for only a few weeks, it is worth booking a flat in advance through an agency.
+There are several agencies which rent apartments for short-term lets.
+You can find anything from studio apartments for one person to 6/7 bedroom apartments for 14 people.
+Apartments are available in many parts of the city, it often pays to stay a little outside the centre of town as the prices are more reasonable if you are willing to walk 20/30 minutes to the centre.
+If you are coming to Edinburgh for only a few weeks, it is worth booking a flat in advance.

-If you are planning to stay in Edinburgh long-term and wish to rent a flat for 6 - 12 months, it is worth doing it when you are in Edinburgh.
-Gumtree is an important source for flat-share or renting a flat.
-Always check what the rent includes, make sure to ask about bills, council tax, TV license and extras.
+If you are planning to stay in Edinburgh long-term and wish to rent a flat for 6 - 12 months, it is worth doing it when you are in Edinburgh so you can visit the neighbourhood or apartment before moving in.

 Homestay accommodation in Edinburgh